JakobThumm/uncertainty_quantification/implementation_plan.md

  1. Download
     - [x] Marians models from Tianles folder (now in models_tianle/H36M/RegressFlow)
     - [x] Move Marians code to the server
-    - Download the human 3.6M dataset with fetching script
+    - [x] Download the human 3.6M dataset with fetching script -> ongoing
-    - Download the close interactions dataset https://ci3d.imar.ro/chi3d
+    - Download the close interactions dataset https://ci3d.imar.ro/chi3d -> Access requested.
     - Download the COCO dataset
+    - Download the Tiger pose dataset
  2. Test the pre-trained pose estimation models
-    - Write a folder structure for this project.
+    - [x] Write a folder structure for this project.
-    - Move existing file to the correct folders if neccessary.
+    - [x] Move existing file to the correct folders if neccessary.
-    - Check if `unc` python environment needs adaption for new models (packages in src/ViTPose/readMe.md might need to be installed.)
+    - [x] Check if `unc` python environment needs adaption for new models (packages in src/ViTPose/readMe.md might need to be installed.)
     - Use the pre-trained models with converted weights into JAX.
     - First, perform pose estimation on a few H3.6M examples.
     - Then, perform "Experiment 2" from Marians folder -> Evaluation of the 3D human pose estimation with uncertainty quantification (steps 4 and 6 from above.)
+          1. Test with real H36M examples - Load actual images and poses from the dataset
+          2. Implement evaluation metrics - MPJPE, PCK metrics as in Marian's Experiment 2
+          3. Add uncertainty quantification - Use the sketching Lanczos method for OOD detection on pose estimation
+          4. Implement 3D triangulation - Convert 2D poses to 3D using camera parameters
  3. Perform sketching lanczos OOD detection for pose estimation
     - Run the OOD detection with sketching lanczos on the 2D pose estimation model.
 ID data would be the human 3.6m dataset.
-For OOD data we can use the COCO dataset.
-However, I think Marians models were also trained on COCO, so this might not work too well.
-We can also try the close interactions dataset as OOD.
+For OOD data we can use tiger pose dataset.
  4. Test the pre-trained pose prediction models
     - Use the pre-trained models with converted weights into JAX.
     - First, perform pose prediction on a few H3.6M examples.